|

 as well, although their movie is basically also about doing nothing.
 It

 also is a stretch to call it a comedy; at best it's mildly amusing.
+Following college graduation, a group of

 students hang around campus and basically do nothing.
 They don't move on.